Actinarium/Rhythm/README.md

    compile 'com.actinarium.rhythm:rhythm:0.9.6'
    ```

-2. Create a raw file in your app’s `/src/res/raw` folder, e.g. `/src/res/raw/overlays`, like this:
+2. Create a raw file in your app’s `/src/res/raw` folder, e.g. `/src/res/raw/overlays`, with content like this:

    ```
    # Standard 8dp grid